JaneliaSciComp/py-cluster-api/README.md

 - **Async-first** — built on `asyncio` for non-blocking job submission and monitoring
 - **LSF executor** — submit via `bsub`, monitor via `bjobs -json`, cancel via `bkill`
-- **Local executor** — run jobs as local subprocesses for development and testing
+- **Local executor** — run jobs as local subprocesses for development and testing, including array jobs
 - **Job monitoring** — polls the scheduler and fires callbacks on job completion, failure, or cancellation
 - **Job arrays** — submit array jobs with per-element log files
 - **Zombie detection** — jobs that disappear from the scheduler are marked as failed